Command line basics

 Where am I?

 The first command you should know is pwd. pwd will print your current working directory.
-This command is used to display where you are currently in the file system.
-For example, if I open a terminal window in my “Downloads” directory and type and hit Enter:
+This command is used to display where you are currently in the filesystem.
+For example, if I open a terminal window in my “Downloads” directory and type pwd and hit ‘Enter’, It will return something like:

 Listing files